-The On the Economy blog will periodically rerun blog posts that were of particular interest.
-The following is a post from May on retirement plan participation.
+This blog will periodically rerun posts that were of particular interest.
+The following is a May 2019 post by YiLi Chien and Qiuhan Sun on retirement plan participation.

 This post discusses the participation rate in, and account balance of, retirement plans among pre-retirement U.S. households in the past three decades.In the survey, pre-retirement U.S. households are defined as those headed by someone from age 50 to age 65.
 Our analysis utilizes Survey of Consumer Finances (SCF) data from 1989 to 2016.
 The survey is suitable for our study because it provides cross-sectional data on U.S. households’ demographic characteristics, incomes, balance sheets and pensions every three years.

 According to the SCF, the retirement accounts include:

 The retirement plan participants (or, alternately, nonparticipants) are therefore defined as those households that do (or do not) participate in any of the retirement accounts listed above.